Seldaek/monolog/doc/02-handlers-formatters-processors.md

  your own wrappers easily.
 - [_OverflowHandler_](../src/Monolog/Handler/OverflowHandler.php): This handler will buffer all the log messages it receives, up until a configured threshold of number of messages of a certain lever is reached, after it will pass all log messages to the wrapped handler.
-Useful for applying in bath processing when you're only interested in significant failures instead of minor, single erroneous events.
+Useful for applying in batch processing when you're only interested in significant failures instead of minor, single erroneous events.

 ## Formatters